qutip/qutip-doc/guide/dynamics/dynamics-photocurrent.rst

 -----------
 .. photocurent_Master_equation

-Photocurrent approach allow to obtain trajectories for system with both measured and dissipative iteraction with the bath.
+Photocurrent approach allows to obtain trajectories for a system with both measured and dissipative interaction with the bath.
-The system evoles according to the master equation between jumps with a modified liouvillian
+The system evolves according to the master equation between jumps with a modified liouvillian

 .. math::